-Another part of Bitdefender’s expansion plans is partner marketing support, which stemmed from research around what partners thought Bitdefender was and was not doing well from a marketing perspective.
+Another part of Bitdefender’s expansion plans is partner marketing support, which stems from research around what partners thought Bitdefender was and was not doing well from a marketing perspective.

 “One of the one of the factors that came up was a channel marketing automation platform.
 A lot of our partners locally; I think it was more than 70 per cent of them were not actively utilising a marketing automation tool, they were looking for the vendor's support, and our support in helping them put together a marketing in a box type of tool set,” Georgiou said.

 “As a result, HQ went out and scaled the market for tool sets that we could then implement within region and within other regions to help customers, build leads, track performance of those leads, improve our co-branding exercises within our partner base and look to help track and better implement market developer funds (MDF) processes for our partners.”

 To capitalise on this desire for more marketing support in the region, Bitdefender’s partner marketing tool is able to provide content syndication campaigns, automate social media and flash specific product sets or solutions to customers.